PreferredAI/topic-metrics/README.md

 ### Goals
 Hackable: hopefully readable and extendable for **your own** use cases.

-Lightweight: only numpy and pandas dependencies.
+Lightweight: only numpy and tqdm dependencies.

 Speed: some attempts at computation efficiency.